 Rounding up your 7 days of creative inspiration

-After these seven days, you should have discovered new sources to creative living.
+After these seven days, you should have discovered new sources for creative living.
 Not everything might seem right for you, and that’s okay.
 Take what you need and leave the rest.

 I would love to hear what you’ve come up with or your experiences with the progress.
 Please feel free to leave comments, and share the blog post so we all might get a little inspiration in our lives.